chotchki/feophant/README.md

 **Path to 0.5**
 Implement nullable columns, the underlying data structures already support it.
-Would move this up except that I don't have an easy way to test it.
+Would move this up except that I don't have an easy way to test it. (done)

 **Path to 0.6**
 Implement unique indexes.
 Inserts should fail on violations.